 In July of 2012, United Way of Tampa Bay and United Way of Sarasota consolidated creating United Way Suncoast — representing a four-county region including DeSoto, Hillsborough, Pinellas, and Sarasota counties.

-In 2017, United Way Suncoast and United Way of Manatee County merged to United Way Suncoast serving Desoto, Hillsborough, Manatee, Pinellas and Sarasota counties.
+In 2017, United Way Suncoast and United Way of Manatee County merged to expand the United Way Suncoast footprint to five counties: Manatee, Hillsborough, Pinellas, Sarasota and DeSoto.